jorgearango/llmapper/prompt-rdf.md

 5. Encode the RDF triples in Terse RDF Triple Language code.

 # RULES

+- Do not include Markdown code block markup (```)
+- Don't use camelCase, snake_case, kebab-case, or PascalCase for subjects and objects.
+Instead, encode them in double quotes as in the template above.
+- Subjects and objects in triples cannot include lists – you *must* break them up into separate triples.
+For example, the following triple:

+	"first series" "features" "Martin Landau, Barbara Bain, Barry Morse" .

+	must be broken up into three separate triples, one for each item in the list:

+	"first series" "features" "Martin Landau" .
+	"first series" "features" "Barbara Bain" .
+	"first series" "features" "Barry Morse" .

 - The article's title is the first subject in the graph
 - All subjects and objects must be connected (directly or indirectly) to the title subject